Book a consultation

 Claire & Aisha's new Family Bathroom

 At the same time, the couple decided to update the ensuite shower room, which they had previously revamped.
-They compared a handful of local bathroom showrooms, before choosing Gardiner Haskins for their two-part project,
+They compared a handful of local bathroom showrooms, before choosing Gardiner Haskins Interiors for their two-part project,

 “We were already aware of Gardiner Haskins as an established option in the area - I remember their jingle on local radio when I was young!” says Claire, adding, “When we came into the showroom, we were impressed by the vast range of products on display, and also the clear visuals that could be created.”